asqiriba/hello-world/index.md

 - In case you have not guessed, I'm the one on the right (Sorry for the low-res, the photo was too epic not to be shared).
 - Mexican born, American raised, Japanese fed.
 - English, Spanish, some French and German will do too.
-- Learning Dart and loving it! 💗
+- Learning AI, ML, and Cloud -and loving it! 💗
 - Doing my best; always happy to help; can take no's; "The devil is in the detail".